 Recommended tracks.
 Albums, artists or playlist names appear highlighted in the message and as a user scrolls through the message each subsequent one is highlighted.
-50 appear in the Inbox with:

 Clicking on a track name has the same behaviour as if the user had selected Add to Playing on a track in a track list.
 I.e. the track will be added to the end of the current playlist and a popup displayed notifying the user of this.